 Will A Debt Management Program Ruin My Credit Score?

-While there are several other factors in a debt management program, just as there are several other factors in calculating a credit score, the overriding goal of a DMP is to get consumers in the habit of paying bills on time every month and reducing the amount owed so that your credit utilization score improves.
+Participating in a debt management program should have a positive impact on your credit score, as long as you are consistent with your monthly payments.
+The overriding goal of a debt management plan is to get consumers in the habit of paying bills on time every month and reducing the amount owed.

-On-time payments account for 35% of your credit score and are the single biggest factor in a FICO credit score, the one used by over 90% of businesses.
+On-time payments account for 35% of your credit score in the FICO formula used by most lenders.
 Amount owed (also referred to as credit utilization) is a close second, making up 30% of the score.
-Length of credit history (15%), types of credit used (10%) and new credit (10%) are also used in determining your overall score.
+Length of credit history (15%), types of credit used (10%) and new credit (10%) are the final components used to calculate a score.

 History of On-Time Payments

 The primary reason people look into debt management programs is because they haven’t been able to keep up with payments on their credit cards.
-Debt management program clients tend to score high in this category because the program stresses on-time, automated and affordable monthly payments.
+Consumers in debt management programs do just the opposite.
+They score well in this category because the program stresses on-time, automated and affordable monthly payments.
 InCharge credit counselors get you in the habit – and keep you in the habit! – of paying bills on time.
-The real goal is help you establish a pattern of on-time payments, which will benefit your credit score.
+The real goal is help you establish a pattern of on-time payments, which will raise your credit score.

 Amount Owed/Credit Utilization